IBM-Swift/evolution/Kitura/Proposals/0003-query-parameters-enhancement.md

 }
 ```

 Here the developer can obtain a query parameter in the desired type by simply invoking the corresponding computed property.
-The amount of code is significantly reduced with this new API and it is less error prone.
-The proposed API adds convenience for developers and, at the same time, allows the framework do the heavy lifting, on behalf of developers, for massaging the query parameter values out of the `[String : String]` dictionary.
+The amount of boilerplate code is significantly reduced with this new API and it is less error prone.
+The proposed API adds convenience for developers and, at the same time, allows the framework do the heavy lifting, on behalf of developers, for processing the query parameter values out of the `[String : String]` dictionary.

 ### Detailed design